StochasticAnalytics/FastFFT/README.md

 ## Abstract

-The Fast Fourier transform is one of the most widely used and heavily optimized algorithms in digital signal processing. cryoEM makes heavy use of the FFT as it can accelerate convolution operations and reconstruction algorithms operate most accurately in Fourier space thanks to the Fourier slice theorem.
-While FFT libraries like FFTW and cuFFT provide highly optimized generic multi-dimensional FFT, these plans ignore several scenarios in cryoEM where only a subset of the input or output points are required.
-We show here how the cuFFTdx header library can be used to accelerate several important algorithms by factors of 3-10x over Nvidia’s cuFFT library.
-These include movie alignment, 2d and 3d template matching and subtomogram averaging.
+The Fast Fourier transform is one of the most widely used and heavily optimized algorithms in digital signal processing. cryoEM makes heavy use of the FFT as it can accelerate convolution operations used for image alignment, and also in reconstruction algorithms that operate most accurately in Fourier space.
+While FFT libraries like FFTW and cuFFT provide routines for highly-optimized general purpose multi-dimensional FFTs; however, they overlook several use-cases where only a subset of the input or output points are required.
+We show here algorithms based on transform decomposition are well suited to the memory hierarchy on moden GPUs, and can be implemented using the cufftdx header library to accelerate several important algorithms by factors of 3-10x over Nvidia’s cuFFT library.
+These include movie-frame alignment, image resampling via Fourier cropping, 2d and 3d template matching, and subtomogram averaging and alignment.

 ## Introduction

-- What is the DFT and why is it used in cryoEM
-- What is the FFT and how does it accelerate (mem explanation as well.)
-- Reference Sorensen and give  a quick recap.
+#### The Fourier Transform

+The Fourier Trasnform is a mathematical operation that converts a function between two dual spaces, for example, time and frequency, or position and momentum :exclamation:cite.
+A function that is well localized in postion (commonly "real" space) will be delocalized in momentum (commonly "Fourier" or "K" space) and vice-versa.
+Converting between different representations of the same function has many practical uses; of particular interest to the author is in image filtering. [:exclamation:Provide some examples, low/high pass, frequency marching algs etc.] [:exclamation: provide equation, maybe explain different conventions (wolfram is useful.)]

+#### The discrete Fourier Trasnform

+The discrete Fourier Transform (DFT) extends the operation of the Fourier Transform to a band-limited sequence of evenly spaced samples of a continous function :exclamation:cite.
+  - equation
+  - list properties (And brief example with a few citations for where each is capitalized on.)
+    - linearity
+    - sinc interpolation
+    - Parsevals
+    - Convolution theorem
+    - Fourier Slice theorem

+#### the fast (discrete) Fourier Transform

+In looking at [:exclamation:DFT equation above] it is clear that the DFT requires O(n^2) complex exponential, multiplications and additions.
+The fast Fourier Transform (FFT) reduces the compuational complexity to O(Nlog_2(N)) with the most efficient algorithm, the split-radix FFT requiring just 4Nlog_2(N) -6N+8 operations :exclamation:cite.
+While discussions on the FFT center on computational complexity from the standpoint of floating point operations, on modern GPU hardware they are memory-bandwidth limited, with an estimated 80% of the computational run-time being dedicated to moving data on and off chip :exclamation:cite.

+#### exploiting zero values

+- Concept, reduce ops, but especially i/o
+- Mention pruning
+- Introduce transform decomposition (Sorensen)
-- Pictorial explanation for the major benefactors.
+- Pictorial explanation for the major benefactors, also list estimate of ops.
   - Movie alignment
   - 2D TM
   - 3D TM
   - Subtomogram averaging
-- In addition to reduced ops, there are also memory advantages to operating on transposed data (for all problems) and especially for points from (4) as a direct write of uncoalesced values can be reduced by carefully choosing the axis.
-- Possibility of half-precision (also how to get around excessive padding due to power of 2 constraint, and that cuFFTdx is limited to 4096)

 ## Theory